usdot-jpo-ode/jpo-ode/README.md

 ---
 ### Build and Deploy the Application

-The ODE application uses the maven to manage builds.
+The ODE application uses Maven to manage builds.

 **Step 1**: Build the private repository artifacts Navigate to the root directory of the jpo-ode-private project: